Newborn Hypoglycemia and Breastfeeding

 - Erythroblastosis fetalis (Immune response).

-- Any infection that puts extra stress on the body.
+- Any infection that may put extra stress on the body increases the risk factor.

 - Any central nervous system problems.

 Hypoglycemia Risk Factors in the Mother that Increase the Baby's Risk